-Stars rise four minutes earlier each night because the earth revolves around the sun.
+Stars "rise" four minutes earlier each night because the earth revolves around the sun.
 After a year, the stars are back where they were.

 Changes in longitude do not affect how we see the sky.
 Changes in latitude can affect it dramatically.
 Flying from Sydney to Santiago, the sky will look the same.
 Flying from Sydney to Reykjavik, there will be big changes.

 If we were at the equator, we would see all the stars in a year.
-If we were at the North Pole, Polaris would be overhead and we would see only the stars in the sky's northern half.
+If we were at the North Pole, Polaris would be overhead and we would only see the stars in the sky's northern half.
 They would circle us, neither rising nor setting.
-At the South Pole, we would see only the south circumpolar stars.
+At the South Pole, we would only see the south circumpolar stars.
 If the earth were transparent, we would see all the stars in all directions.

 There are 88 constellations, the number of keys on a piano.
 Western civilization inherited the constellations from the Greeks and Romans.
 Some look like what they are supposed to.
 Others do not.
 The Big Dipper certainly looks like a dipper.
 As part of Ursa Major, it is circumpolar, meaning that it is close enough to the north celestial pole to not rise and set at mid-northern latitudes.
 It is seen all night.
 The Dipper is an asterism, a well-known group of stars that is not a constellation.
 Orion's Belt and the Summer Triangle are asterisms.

 Constellations are not real.
 They are imaginary star patterns created by farmers, shepherds and poets.
 Farmers relied on the stars to know when to plant and harvest crops.
 Shepherds watched the night sky as they tended their flocks.
 Poets fabricated stories about gods and heroes that have passed through generations.
 The Greeks gave us 48 classical constellations.
 40 more were added by Europeans during the age of exploration.
-Frenchman Nicolas de Lacaille created 17 constellations while in South Africa.
+Frenchman Nicolas de Lacaille created 17 while in South Africa.
 The International Astronomical Union divided the entire sky into 88 sections, adhering to classical boundaries.
 Now every object in the sky is part of a constellation.

 The constellation Draco winds between the dippers.
 Draco was the dragon killed by Hercules when he took the golden apples from the Garden of the Hesperides.
 The Hesperides were nymphs who tended the garden.

 The handle of the Big Dipper curves toward Arcturus.
 Orange Arcturus in Bootes the herdsman is the 4th brightest star.
-Bootes is accompanied by Canes Venatici, the hunting dogs which chase the bears around the pole.
+Bootes is accompanied by Canes Venatici, hunting dogs which chase the bears around the pole.
 The Whirlpool Galaxy (M51) is in Canes Venatici.

 Spica is the first magnitude star in Virgo the virgin.
 Spica is found by extending the curve of the Dipper's handle through Arcturus.
-Spica is one of four bright stars that can be occulted by the sun and moon due to its proximity to the ecliptic.
+Spica is one of four bright stars that can be occulted by the sun and moon due to their proximity to the ecliptic.
 Regulus, Antares and Aldebaran are the others.

 Virgo is associated with the earth goddess Demeter and her daughter Persephone.
 Persephone was abducted by Pluto and taken to the Underworld.
 Zeus brokered a deal whereby Persephone would spend summers with her mother and winters with her husband.
-This is how the Greeks explained the seasons.
+This is how ancient Greeks explained the seasons.

 The Virgo supercluster is called the Realm of the Galaxies.
-When we look toward this supercluster, we look away from the plane of the Milky Way.
-Out the top or bottom of our galaxy.
+When we look toward this supercluster, we look away from the plane of the Milky Way, out the top or bottom of our galaxy.

 Some people see seven Pleiades.
 Others see six.
 One story names Merope as the Lost Pleiad.
 She married a mortal and hides herself in shame.
 The Pleiades are in Taurus and ride the bull.
 Star lore is fascinating even if it is about man's imagination rather than science.